Birthday Parties Just for Kids

 Fun and Easy Party Ideas

 Many people believe you should invite the same amount of children as the age of your child.
 For example, if your child is turning 4, you should invite 4 children.
 I think you can break this rule if you have extra people to help you at the party.
-You can even hire neighborhood teens to help you with the party.
+Hire neighborhood teens to help you with the party.
 Also, if space is limited you can host your party at a local park.

 When planning a party make sure you have someone to take videos, digital pictures, or instant photos of the party guests, activities, and the birthday child.
 When all the activities are finished you can show pictures or videos to your young guests before their parents pick them up.
 It's a nice quiet activity that will keep their attention; children love looking at themselves.